 Established by the Savannah Jewish Federation in 1995, the Savannah Jewish Archives (SJA) preserves the heritage of the Savannah Jewish community.
 The Archives' mission includes the acquisition and preservation of materials that have permanent historical value to the Savannah and greater Chatham County Jewish community.
-The Savannah Jewish Archives is funded by the Savannah Jewish Federation and through the generous support of its members.
+The Savannah Jewish Archives is funded by the Savannah Jewish Federation and through the generous support of community members.

 Subjects included in SJA's collections include, but are not limited to, religion, education, culture, history and genealogy from the 1750s to the present.
 SJA's collections include manuscripts, photographs, artifacts, books, pamphlets, audio-visual materials, oral histories and the Savannah Jewish News from 1945 through the present.